lint

 Options

-Possible values: codeframe, stylish, json, checkstyle, codeclimate, summary.
+Possible values: codeframe, stylish, json, checkstyle, codeclimate, github-actions, markdown, summary.
 Default value is codeframe.

 Possible values: warn, error, off.
 Default value is warn.